7vschmitt/veraschmitt/content/authors/admin/_index.md

 highlight_name: false
 ---

 Vera Schmitt is a PhD candidate at the Quality and Usability Lab TU Berlin.
-She started her PhD in beginning of 2020 and her research interests range from usable privacy, fake news detection to ethics of AI.
+She started her PhD in the beginning of 2020 and her research interests range from usable privacy, fake news detection to ethics of AI.